ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-negotiation-params-sec}

-We present the negotiation stage of the protocols and their parameters.
+The peer gateways in SATP must establish a TLS session between them prior to starting the transfer initiation stage (Stage-0).
+The TLS session continues until the transfer is completed at the end of the commitment establishment stage (Stage-3).

+In the following, the sender gateway is referred to as the client while the received gateway as the server.

-### TLS Established
+### TLS Secure Channel Establishment

 {: #satp-tls-Established-sec}